 Violence Prevention in the Monadnock Region of New Hampshire

-The Monadnock Center for Violence Prevention, Inc. began as the Monadnock Services for Battered Women in 1978 to assist battered women in exploring options for living without violence.
+MCVP: Crisis & Prevention Center began as the Monadnock Services for Battered Women in 1978 to assist battered women in exploring options for living without violence.
 Within two years, the name was updated to Women’s Crisis Services of the Monadnock Region.
 We began to assist survivors of sexual assault in 1982, and established a 24-hour crisis line later that same year.

 In July of 1999, our organization opened the first battered women’s shelter in the region.
 In August of 2002, shelter capacity was significantly expanded with the purchase of a four-bedroom handicap accessible building.